-I have been enjoying and using computers and technology since I learnt about them at school in the 1980s.
+I have been enjoying and using computers and technology since I learnt about them at school in the 1980s, gaining a Certificate of Extended Education in Technology in 1985 that included a computer studies course using Commodore PET computers.
 I purchased my first 48K Oric-1 Micro Computer in 1983.
 While my friends were all busy playing games on their ZX Spectrums I was being much more creative typing out programs and using cassette tapes to store them on to create visual displays, electronic posters and music from a program that turned the computer’s keyboard into a synthesizer.

 I still have my Oric - it still works!